 Regardless of hair type, it’s easy to rack up incidental hair damage due to a heat styling tool, UV exposure, hard water, and more.
 While damage is an issue that affects the makeup of your hair follicles, you don’t need a microscope to identify it – all you need to do is pay attention to the signs.

 So how do you know if your hair is damaged?
-There are some you might notice just by looking in the mirror, and others you can identify just by running your fingers through your hair.
+You might notice some signs just by looking in the mirror, and others you can identify just by running your fingers through your hair.

 What is Damaged Hair?